-Current Quarter total revenues increased approximately \$0.38 million to \$3.57 million from \$3.19 million for the Prior Year Quarter.
-This was primarily related to increases in net licensing fee revenues of \$0.20 million, design and service fee revenue of \$0.15 million, and net retail sales of \$0.03 million.
+Current Quarter total revenues increased approximately \$2.97 million to \$6.18 million from \$3.21 million for the Prior Year Quarter.
+This was primarily related to increases in net licensing fee revenues of \$2.74 million, design and service fee revenue of \$0.15 million and net retail sales of \$0.08 million.

-Design and Licensing Segment - Current Quarter net licensing and design and service fee revenues increased approximately \$0.35 million to \$3.54 million from \$3.19 million for the Prior Year Quarter.
-Almost all of our total revenues for the Current Quarter and all of the Prior Year Quarter were net licensing revenues and design and service fees.
-Net licensing revenues for the Current Quarter increased by \$0.20 million compared with the Prior Year Quarter primarily due to an increase in direct response television ("DRT") revenues of \$0.20 million.
-There was no change in wholesale licensing in the Current Quarter compared with the Prior Year Quarter.
-Current Quarter design and service fee revenue increased by \$0.15 million compared with the Prior Year Quarter primarily due to a (non-recurring) service fee recognized in the Current Quarter.
+Design and Licensing Segment - Current Quarter net licensing and design and service fee revenues increased approximately \$2.89 million to \$6.06 million from \$3.17 million for the Prior Year Quarter.
+Net licensing revenues for the Current Quarter increased by \$2.74 million, compared to the Prior Year Quarter, primarily due to an increase in direct response television ("DRT") revenues of \$2.52 million.
+Increased revenues with our Ripka branded merchandise, which commenced in April 2014, and the continuing growth of our Isaac Mizrahi branded merchandise were the main contributing factors.
+Wholesale licensing increased by \$0.22 million in the Current Quarter compared with the Prior Year Quarter.
+Current Quarter design and service fee revenue increased by \$0.15 million compared with the Prior Year Quarter primarily due to a non-recurring service fee recognized in the Current Quarter.